ktiwari598/ktiwari598/README.md

 - 👋 Hi, I’m Karan Tiwari
-- 👀 I’m interested in backend development and block chain development
+- 👀 I’m interested full stack software development
-- 💞️ I’m looking to collaborate on backend development
+- 💞️ I’m looking to collaborate on aspiring and amazing real world projects.

 <!---
 ktiwari598/ktiwari598 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.